Glen Oaks Community College

 American Association of Medical Assistants (AAMA)

-The Bureau of Labor Statistics predicts a growth in employment of medical assistants of 23 percent from 2014 to 2024, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics Occupational Outlook Handbook, the 2023 median salary for medical assistants was $42,000 per year or $20.19 per hour.
+The Bureau of Labor Statistics predicts a growth in employment of medical assistants of 14 percent from 2022 to 2032, much faster than the average for all occupations.
 The growth of the aging baby-boom population will continue to increase demand for preventive medical services, which are often provided by physicians.
 As their practices expand, physicians will hire more assistants to perform routine administrative and clinical duties, allowing the physicians to see more patients.
 Medical assistants who earn certification and have familiarity with electronic health records (EHRs) may have better job prospects.

 Occupational Risks Statement